dinde451/jarr.d1/Jarulfs_Guide.md

 Damage: Stated damage in spell book (see below for more details), can be split up into min. and max. damage where appropriate.

-Quick Damage: A quicker way to calculate damage but not as accurate.
-Can be split up into min. and max. damage where appropriate.

 Real Damage: The real damage as used by the game.
 This is not necessarily the same as the stated damage, especially for non missile spells, as they instead can often attack several times.
 If no real